The Electric Leaf Blower Initiative

 What is the City doing about leaf blowers?

 Research shows that the emissions from operating gas-powered leaf blowers produce negative environmental impacts in addition to adverse health impacts on operators.
-The City of Kirkland is in the beginning stages of implementing an electric leaf blower initiative to transition all hand-held and backpack gas powered leaf blowers within the City to electric.
+The City of Kirkland is exploring the implementation of an electric leaf blower initiative to transition all hand-held and backpack gas powered leaf blowers within the City to electric.

 When are electric leaf blowers being banned?

-The Electric Leaf Blower Initiative Resolution sets a target date to sunset the use of gas-powered handheld and backpack leaf blowers in Kirkland of December 31st, 2025.
-An Ordinance will be brought forward to the Kirkland City Council for consideration in 2025 to finalize any details of how the City would sunset gas-powered handheld and backpack leaf blowers in Kirkland.
+The Electric Leaf Blower Initiative Resolution R-5585 set a target date to sunset the use of gas-powered handheld and backpack leaf blowers in Kirkland of December 31st, 2025.
+The Resolution also states that “[t]he City Manager may propose changes to these milestones based on new information, learnings, and opportunities.”
+A new Resolution will be brought forward to the Kirkland City Council for consideration in December of 2025 to extend the Initiative timeline and provide more time to explore how the City would sunset gas-powered handheld and backpack leaf blowers in Kirkland.

 Why ban gas-powered leaf blowers but not other gas-powered equipment?